-There is no biotech production in the DR, and the country does not plan to pursue it at this time.
-Several years ago, mid-sized local corn producers from the northern DR publicly requested that the Government approve the use of GE products in order to address the competitive challenges posed by large-scale corn imports.
+There is no biotech production in the Dominican Republic, and the country does not plan to pursue it at this time.
+Several years ago, mid-sized local corn producers from the northern part of the country publicly requested that the Government approve the use of GE products in order to address the competitive challenges posed by large-scale corn imports.
 Similar requests have been repeated from time to time.
 Local producers have questioned the "inflexible" position of the Dominican Ministry of Agriculture (MoA) in prohibiting imports of corn seeds and other GE products that could help increase productivity.
-Despite recent Government efforts to increase local corn production response to increased global prices, their position on importing GE corn seeds has not shifted.
+Despite Government efforts in the last two years to increase local corn production in response to increased global prices, its position on importing GE corn seeds has not shifted.

-c) Exports: N/A
+c) Exports:

+N/A